A Comprehensive Guide to Hearing Aids

 LiNX Sq (4th generation)

-HEARING AID PRICES AND TECHNOLOGY LEVEL
+HEARING AID TECHNOLOGY LEVEL

 Among all the factors that go into determining the cost of a hearing aid, the major factor that determines the price point is the technology level.
 When a manufacturer releases a hearing aid model, the manufacturer will release up to 5 variations of the models to suit different needs and consumer groups.